Starbreeze acquires location-based VR company Enterspace

-Starbreeze has acquired the location-based VR company Enterspace for a sum of 20 million SEK (~$2.2 million) and expanding its out-of-home VR push in the process.
+Starbreeze has acquired the location-based VR company Enterspace for a sum of 20 million SEK (~$2.2 million), expanding its out-of-home VR push in the process.

 Enterspace itself focuses its VR creation efforts on location-based experiences.
 That is to say that the company is developing VR titles that are best experienced in specialized VR centers and cafes by focusing on large-scale projects and, in some cases, featuring a level of multiplayer interaction.